Menu Display

 Who is it composed of?

-The Committee is made up of 4 members, including at least one independent director of Hera Spa, the Director of the Shared Value and Sustainability Department and at least one external member who is an expert on social responsibility and sustainability.
+The Committee is made up of four members, including at least one independent director of Hera Spa, the Director of the Shared Value and Sustainability Department and at least one external member who is an expert on social responsibility and sustainability.

-In the meeting of the Board of Directors of Hera S.p.A. of 10 May 2023, the members of the Ethics and Sustainability Committee were appointed:
+In the meeting of the Board of Directors of Hera S.p.A. of 13 May 2026, the members of the Ethics and Sustainability Committee were appointed:

-• Francesco Perrini, Director of Hera S.p.A.
+• Alice Vatta, Director of Hera S.p.A.

 • Filippo Maria Bocchi, Head of the Shared Value and Sustainability Department of Hera S.p.A.